liger1978/mattermost/README.md

 friendly symbolic link will be changed to point at the new installation directory and the service will be refreshed.

-**Note 1:**  The Mattermost application only supports an upgrade to the subsequent release (e.g. 1.3.0 -> 1.4.0), so do not try to skip versions.
+**Note 1:**  The Mattermost application supports sequential upgrades (e.g.
+1.3.0 &rarr; 1.4.0).
+Do not try to skip versions.

 **Note 2:** For a seamless upgrade you should store your file data outside of the Mattermost installation directory so that your uploaded files are still